daniellecroy/Sudbury_dizziness_ML_models/README.md

-# Machine Learning Models for Dizziness Risk Stratification in the ED
+# Machine Learning Models for Serious Outcome Risk Stratification in ED patients

 This repository contains the R Markdown file used to clean data, train machine learning models, and generate plots and tables related to serious diagnoses among emergency department (ED) patients presenting with dizziness.

 ## 📁 Files